chameleon-system/chameleon-base/UPGRADE-6.3.md

 The system now uses Twig 2.x.
 Please have a look at the Twig changelog for required adjustments, but major problems are not expected.

-## Mailer peer security
+## Mailer Peer Security

-The default value of config key `chameleon_system_core:mailer:peer_security` was change from "permissive" to "strict".
+The default value of config key `chameleon_system_core: mailer: peer_security` was changed from "permissive" to "strict".
+This means that the class `\ChameleonSystem\CoreBundle\Security\Https\StrictHttpsContext` is used for the settings for SMTP communication (ie verification is done and no self-signed certificates are allowed).

 ## TTools::GetModuleLoaderObject Returns New Object